Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

 ### High-Order Polynomial Interpolation

-Assume you have a set of values such as [0, 0.2, 1] and you wanted to create a trajectory for these values with a polynomial:
+Say we are interpolating a set of values such as [0, 1, -1, 0] and we wanted to create a trajectory for these values with a single polynomial:

 ```math
 	s(t) = a_n.t^n + \dots + a_1.t + a_0